celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-baklava.md

 The `networkid` parameter value of `44785` indicates we are connecting the Baklava Beta network.

-### Running the attestation service
+### Running the Attestation Service

-As part of the [lightweight identity protocol](/celo-codebase/protocol/identity), validators are expected to run an [attestation service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) to provide attestations that allow users to map their phone number to an account on Celo.
+As part of the [lightweight identity protocol](/celo-codebase/protocol/identity), Validators are expected to run an [Attestation Service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) to provide attestations that allow users to map their phone number to an account on Celo.

 You can find the complete instructions about how to run the [Attestation Service at the documentation page](running-attestation-service.md).

 You’re all set!
 Note that elections are finalized at the end of each epoch, roughly once an hour in the Baklava Testnet.
 After that hour, if you get elected, your node will start participating BFT consensus and validating blocks.
-Users requesting attestations will hit your registered attestation service.
+Users requesting attestations will hit your registered Attestation Service.